Gibberlings3/Skills-and-Abilities/README.md

 **MISSILE WEAPONS:** This weapon class allows the character to use Slings, Darts, and Crossbows.
 Mages, Druids, and Thieves can choose this proficiency but are restricted to Slings and Darts.
 Clerics can choose this proficiency but are restricted to Slings alone.

 **SPEAR:**  This weapon class allows the character to use Spears and Halberds.
 Druids can choose this class, but are restricted to Spears only.

+**CRITICAL STRIKER:**  This weapon style makes the character's critical hits more damaging.
+- Improved Critical (1 slot): The character deals an additional +1d6 slashing damage on critical hit with any weapon.
+- Power Critical (2 slots): The character deals an additional +2d6 slashing damage on critical hit with any weapon.
+- Overwhelming Critical (3 slots): The character deals an additional +3d6 slashing damage on critical hit with any weapon.

 **ARCHERY:**  This weapon style improves the character's use of ranged weaponry to include: Bows, Crossbows, Slings, and Darts.
 - Marksman (1 slot): The character gains a +2 bonus to damage rolls.